SidetrackStudio/sidetrack-protected/readme.txt

 = 1.3 =
 * Added checkbox to allow access to feeds when protection is enabled.
 * Prepare for WordPress 3.5 Settings API changes.
-* Added 'password_protected_before_login_form' and 'password_protected_after_login_form' actions.
+* Added 'sidetrack_protected_before_login_form' and 'sidetrack_protected_after_login_form' actions.
-* Added 'password_protected_process_login' filter to make it possible to extend login functionality.
+* Added 'sidetrack_protected_process_login' filter to make it possible to extend login functionality.
-* Now possible to use 'pre_update_option_password_protected_password' filter to use password before it is encrypted and saved.
+* Now possible to use 'pre_update_option_sidetrack_protected_password' filter to use password before it is encrypted and saved.
 * Ready for [translations](http://codex.wordpress.org/I18n_for_WordPress_Developers).

 = 1.2.2 =